geetikavadali/Augmented-Neural-Lyapunov-Control/README.md

 # Augmented-Neural-Lyapunov-Control
 This repository contains the code for the paper:
 **Augmented Neural Lyapunov Control** (ANLC)
+The work can be read open-access on the [IEEE webpage](https://ieeexplore.ieee.org/document/10171339).

 ## Scope of the code
 ANCL is a software framework to **automatically** synthesise: